nodejs/node-core-utils/docs/git-node.md

 If you are using `git bash` and having trouble with output use `winpty git-node.cmd metadata $PRID`.

-current known issues with git bash:
+Current known issues with git bash:

 - git bash Lacks colors.
 - git bash output duplicates metadata.